-Hurricane Maria left 64 people dead in Puerto Rico, officially, but it could be more than 1,000 due to complications in the post-storm recovery.
+Hurricane Maria left 64 people dead in Puerto Rico, officially, but it could be more than 4,600 due to complications in the post-storm recovery, according to a new Harvard University study.
 There were additional storm-related fatalities on the island of Dominica.

 How much damage did Hurricane Maria cause?

 Puerto Rican authorities have requested $94 billion to cover damages from Hurricane Maria.
 Congress approved $5 billion in the fall of 2017 as part of an overall federal aid package of more than $36 billion allotted for hurricanes Maria, Harvey, and Irma.

 The island’s entire population of 3.4 million people has been affected by Hurricane Maria.